-Wolf in Lower Saxony: This is how you protect yourself during encounters!
+Wolf in Lower Saxony: How to protect yourself during encounters!

 Transparenz: Redaktionell erstellt und geprüft.